 What are the Benefits of Burning Sage

-Spiritually speaking, smudging with sage is a way of clearing out any spiritual impurities and negative energies.
+Spiritually speaking, smoke cleansing with sage is a way of clearing out any spiritual impurities and negative energies.
 It can help to connect you to the spirit realm and is said to strongly enhance intuition.
 In some traditional cultures, such as Native American culture, burning sage is used to achieve a healing or trance state.
 Certain varieties of sage contain a mildly psychoactive substance which may be why it aids people in reaching a trance state and connecting with the spirit realm.
 Again, be careful how you approach the use of sage here, cultural appropriation is never ok.

 Burning sage is also a way of cleansing specific tools and objects.
 If you’re interested in crystal witchcraft, for example, you may use sage to cleanse your crystals before beginning any magickal work with them.
 The same goes for any tools you might use in your spell work, such as an anthame or special candle.